TodePond/TodeTode/docs/Pronunciation.md

 If you're a human, you probably find it hard to make tode noises.

-Instead, you can use these similar sounds instead.<br>
+Instead, you can use these similar sounds.<br>
 There are two choices for each sound.
 Say whatever flows easiest in the sentence.

 ![image](https://github.com/TodePond/TodeTode/assets/15892272/0bb61d58-f57d-4321-bc87-f6984b2194a1)